rebo/proof_of_concept_seed_hooks/README.md

 This workspace is divided into 3 sub-projects.

-1.comp_state - A wrapper/plumbing for moxie/topo sets up a Global for contexts to store arbitraty data in.
+1. comp_state - A wrapper/plumbing for moxie/topo sets up a Global for contexts to store arbitraty data in.
 This provides the basic use_state() function that lets a topological aware execution context store and retreive state.
 This is analogous to use_state in React.
 This crate does not depend on seed.
-2.seed_comp_helpers - Experimental helper functions for use within seed.
+2. seed_comp_helpers - Experimental helper functions for use within seed.
 Effectively these are custom hooks that build on functionality provided by use_state()
 Current helpers include -  form state,  list management ,  memoization and two_way component communicaiton.
 All of these are proof of concept only and need to be fully developed to be any real use.
-3.example_seed_app - This is a full app that demonstrates the use of the seed helper and comp_state directly.
+3. example_seed_app - This is a full app that demonstrates the use of the seed helper and comp_state directly.
 Everything is loaded in one page, see hook_playground.

 **Caveats:**